 The formerly active Shelf Manager after the switchover can cease to exist or reinitialize itself as the backup Shelf Manager.
-Reinitializing as the backup Shelf Manager requires rebooting the operating system on the formerly active ShMM.
+To reinitialize as the backup Shelf Manager the formerly active ShMM must reboot the operating system.

 4.4.1 Initialization of the Redundant Shelf Managers